FAQ

 What are mass transit options for getting to and from the camp?

-If you are flying into BWI (Baltimore airport), D.C., or Philadelphia, take the Amtrak train to Aberdeen, Maryland, and we’ll pick you up from there.
+If you are flying into BWI (Baltimore airport), D.C., or Philadelphia, take the Amtrak train to Aberdeen, Maryland, and our shuttles will pick you up from the train station.

 I registered and paid, but now I’m unable to attend.
 Can I get a refund?